 - Buy Local Attitude – We must ensure a balance between importing technology and using local technology.
 Local companies can’t immediately go global if they are not given a chance to prove locally.
 To encourage the growth of Startups that are key to becoming job creators, we must support them in providing the necessary trust and environment to proof their technology are also at par or better than the overseas.

 - Digital Transformation Mindset – If your company doesn’t have Internet, not many or none of the younger generation wants to work there simply because the current generation is tech savvy.
 It’s about time, the “older” generation take a bold step forward and become tech-savvy themselves.
-We didn’t realize that having an Internet access and IT database are actually prerequisites to Industry 3.0.
+We didn’t realize that having an Internet access and IT database is actually mandatory to be categorized as Industry 3.0.
 Ask ourselves, are we already in Industry 3.0 before stepping towards 4.0?
 If yes, how big is the gap between rural and urban in this digital transformation?

 - Impact of Industry Integration to Policy Making – Remember UBER and how we react towards them?
 Remember motorcycle-sharing Dego and how we react towards them?
 Who will regulate a driverless taxi?
 What happens when a Taxi can fly?
 All of these disrupt the current business and need a new way of regulating them.
 We need to be fast.
 Thus, we must have trials as early as possible to see the impact of public usage and government regulations.
 In the future, Insurance and Transportation or Insurance and Home or Health will be merged as an Outcome-based economy rather than the product-based economy.
 How flexible are we in handling this inevitable business merger?